-In 2009, we realised that there was a hugely valuable and well-established cognitive-behavioural approach that had been given very little attention in performance research.
-That approach was Rational Emotive Behaviour Therapy (REBT), developed by Dr. Albert Ellis in the 1950s, and after incorporating the approach into our work with professionals, we realised 3 things:
+In 2009, myself and my research team realised that there was a hugely valuable and well-established cognitive-behavioural approach that had been given very little attention in performance research.
+That approach was Rational Emotive Behaviour Therapy (REBT), developed by Dr. Albert Ellis in the 1950s, and after incorporating the approach into my work with professionals, I realised 3 things:

 1. REBT is an extremely efficient and effective approach that helps individuals take control of their emotional and behavioural reactions to adverse events in sport, work, and life.